 Will you take this report to the meeting? (away from yourself)

 Listen for yourself.
 What do you hear people saying?
 I’ll bet you hear “bring” most of the time.
 In fact, if you hear “take” at all I’ll be surprised.
 I could count on one hand the number of times I’ve heard it in the past month, in personal conversation or on television.
 I’m not the only one who cares, judging by the number of sites I see discussing this online (about 27,000,000 Google results).
-Plenty of people have opinions, but the experts all agree: You bring it here and take it there unless you’re bringing it with you (as above).
+Plenty of people have opinions, but the experts all agree: Bring it here and take it there, unless you’re bringing it with you (as above).

 Bring back take!

 Remember: Never use an apostrophe to form a plural of a name.
 Here are examples of this common error:

 The rule: To form a plural, just add ‘s’ or ‘es’: